DougLau/booky/README.md

     7 u Unknown
 ```

-Comma-separated options can be added to list all words of a kind.
+Comma-separated options can be added to list all tokens of a kind.

 Option | Kind    | Description
 -------|---------|--------------------------